pactus-project/pactus-website/content/contributing.md

 description = ''
 +++

-Pactus blockchain is an open-source platform that thrives on the contributions of its community.
+Pactus is an open-source platform that thrives on the contributions of its community.
 Whether you're a developer, designer, or enthusiast, your contribution can truly make a difference.

 Here are various ways you can support the Pactus project: